Dennis Overbye

-Dennis Overbye (born June 2, 1944, in Seattle, Washington) is a science writer specializing in physics and cosmology and was the cosmic affairs correspondent for The New York Times.
+Dennis Overbye (born June 2, 1944, in Seattle, Washington) is an American science writer specializing in physics and cosmology and was the cosmic affairs correspondent for The New York Times.

 Biography

 He has written two books: Lonely Hearts of the Cosmos, about scientists and their quest to understand the universe, and Einstein in Love, dealing with Albert Einstein's youth and the controversy surrounding the degree to which Einstein's first wife, Mileva Marić, contributed to the theory of relativity.
 He joined the staff of The New York Times in 1998 as deputy science editor, then switched to full-time writing.
 In 2014 he was a finalist for the Pulitzer Prize for Explanatory Reporting.
 Overbye retired from his position as cosmic affairs correspondent for the New York Times in December, 2024.